kryptokrona/kryptokrona-docs/docs/guides/mining/Cloud-Mining.md

 - Enter `y` if you would like to add more pools.
 - Give them all a weight of `10` if you're tired of reading, or if you want the best experience, give the pools nearest to you a higher number, and the ones further from you a lower number.
-- TRTL-Stak will prioritize the highest weight pool, and fall back to the others if it cannot connect.
+- XMR-Stak will prioritize the highest weight pool, and fall back to the others if it cannot connect.
 - If they are all given the same weight, it will connect to them in order of how they are listed, form top to bottom, in the configuration file.
 - If you are on Windows 7/8, it will ask for administrator permission again.
 Click `Yes` to grant it permission.
 - If you are on Windows 10, it will not ask for it again.